RobinL/robinl.github.io/src/definitions_markdown/activate.md

 A scenario is 'activated' when it is conditions are met for the pairwise record comparison at hand.

-For example, consider the pariwise comparison of first name of 'Robyn' vs 'Robin'.
+For example, consider the pairwise comparison of first name of 'Robyn' vs 'Robin'.

 The following scenarios may be defined for the `first_name` column: